src-d/blog/content/upcoming/language_migrations.md

 ## Conclusion

-It would be more relevant to see Erik's contingency table as a kind of the second derivative of the language distribution problem while our flow transitions are like the first derivative.
+It would be more appropriate to see Erik's contingency table as a kind of the second derivative of the languages distribution problem while our flow transitions are like the first derivative.
 That is, first you google, then you try to write an OSS project, and finally the languages distribution changes.

 ## Acknowledgements